ESCOMP/CISM-wrapper/doc/source/ice-sheets-in-clm.rst

 finer ice sheet grid (~4 km).
 Values of 1, 3, 5, 10 and 36 elevation
 classes are currently supported, with 10 being the default.

-For the SMB scheme, the fields passed to GLAD are (1) the surface mass balance, *qsmb* (kg/m:sup:`2`/s, positive for ice growing, negative for ice melting), (2) the surface temperature, *Tsfc* (deg C), and (3) the surface elevation, *topo* (m) for each elevation class.
+For the SMB scheme, the fields passed to Glad are (1) the surface mass balance, *qsmb* (kg/m:sup:`2`/s, positive for ice growing, negative for ice melting), (2) the surface temperature, *Tsfc* (deg C), and (3) the surface elevation, *topo* (m) for each elevation class.
 These fields are